 “We can launch programs like … research lab management that other universities can’t offer,” said Aldridge, who has worked in online higher education for public and private nonprofits for 20 years.

 Drexel has 7,500 online students in 50 states and 20 countries.
 Besides online degrees, Drexel also offers many legal certifications online through its law school, Aldridge said.

-In search of new opportunities, some institutions are forming partnerships with employers, such as Arizona State University's with Starbucks. link to stories we've done on this.
+In search of new opportunities, some institutions are forming partnerships with employers, such as Arizona State University's with Starbucks.
 Arizona State also has an online freshman year that’s available worldwide with no admissions process and full university credit.
 Others, including Penn State, are tailoring some online courses to better-fit specific employers’ needs.

 Winners and Losers

 Online enrollment winners will offer in-demand courses that can be structured to scale, and will spend the marketing and advertising dollars needed to attract lots of students, Garrett said.
 Also, institutions that provide seamless and customer-friendly options and service will prosper, he said, holding up Southern New Hampshire and Arizona State as examples.